 “Whilst it is not necessary for all herds, we have found that the use of out of parlour feeders in combination with the robot provides a very flexible option for targeting concentrates on high yielding herds,” he explained.

-visit the robot too frequently.
+“It gives you the ability to use different feeds and ensure adequate intakes without the cow having to visit the robot too frequently.
 We also recommend including Actisaf yeast in the diets of cows milked on a robot as it helps reduce the risk of acidosis.”

 Overall, Stewart reckons that attention to detail is the key to successfully feeding cows on a robot system.
 “It is all about monitoring individual cows to see what they are eating and how they are milking and then tweaking the feeding system on the robot to achieve your objectives,” he concludes.
 “Whilst the robots have automated ‘feed to yield’ programmes within them, the systems can be overridden to give you control over what happens.”